Causes and Diagnoses

 • Radiation to the neck or face as a child

-• Bilateral acoustic neuromas are almost always caused by neurofibromatosis-2 (NF2), a genetic condition.
+• Bilateral acoustic neuromas are almost always occur in Neurofibromatosis Type 2 (NF2), a genetic condition caused by mutations in the NF2 gene.

 Diagnosing Acoustic Neuromas

-An acoustic neuroma may go undiagnosed for a long time.
-Its symptoms are like other middle ear and inner ear conditions.
+An acoustic neuroma may go undiagnosed for a long time because they typically grow slowly.

 Your care team will use tests to diagnose.
 These may include:

-• Computed tomography (CT) scan: This test combines X-ray and computer technology to produce detailed cross-sectional images.
+• Computed tomography (CT) scan: This test combines X-ray and computer technology to make detailed cross-sectional images.

 • Magnetic resonance imaging (MRI) scan: This test creates detailed images using a large magnet, a computer and radiofrequencies.
-Unlike computed tomography (CT or CAT) scans or X-rays, MRI does not use radiation.
+Unlike CT scans or X-rays, MRI does not use radiation.
+This is the gold standard diagnosing an acoustic neuroma.

 Tests